Effects of climate change on mental health: Children

 Climate change is a serious threat to children and adolescent mental health.
-Children's mental health, their rights and climate change need to be seen as interlinked topics, not separate points.
+Children's mental health, their rights, and climate change need to be seen as interlinked topics, not separate points.

 Children and young adults are the most vulnerable to climate change impacts.
 Many of the climate change impacts which affect children's physical health also lead to psychological and mental health consequences.
 Children who live in geographic locations that are most susceptible to the impacts of climate change, and/or with weaker infrastructure and fewer supports and services suffer the worst impacts.

 The impacts of climate change on children include them being at a high risk of mental health consequences like PTSD, depression, anxiety, phobias, sleep disorders, attachment disorders, and substance abuse.
 These conditions can lead to problems with emotion regulation, cognition, learning, behavior, language development, and academic performance.

 Adolescents

 Lack of political advocacy and change, with an increase in media attention, has brought upon ecological grief, which has had particular impacts on adolescent mental health.
 Climate change affects adolescents differently and in a multitude of ways.
 Many of these ways intersect as each adolescent processes their trauma and distress.
 Adolescents with pre-existing mental illnesses experience an elevated risk of ecological grief and distress.

 While these feelings are not directly harmful to the adolescent's physical health and conditions, they are unpleasant and a rising issue.
 Ecological grief, distress, anxiety, and anger are the most popular emotions sparked among adolescents.
 Psychologists, specifically climate psychologists, are experiencing difficulties in originating the source of these emotions, and methods to aid those in need and prevent those not as affected.

 Being forced to move, or displacement is becoming more common as the climate crisis rises.
 Forced displacement may be caused by natural disasters, reduction of food or food security, famine, water scarcity, or other environmental impacts.
 This displacement alone evokes feelings of grief and loss by being forced to move from a place of comfort to someplace unknown.
 Reduction of food, famine and water scarcity will indirectly impact an adolescent's health by invoking fear and anxiety, as well as grief and loss.

-As an adolescent, relationships are important.
-Displacement can put strains on an adolescent's social relationships, as well as prevent them from further developing their social skills and relationships.
+For adolescents, relationships are important.
+Displacements can put strains on an adolescent's social relationships, as well as prevent them from further developing their social skills and relationships.
 Community conflict can also indirectly impact an adolescent's mental health.
 The community may experience conflicting views on how to approach climate change, climate change methods, and climate change awareness.
-Surrounded by negative emotions, and situations can heavily way on a developing adolescent.
+Surrounded by negative emotions and situations can heavily weigh on a developing adolescent.
 They may not want to personally experience this conflict with others and pull back from social interactions.
 They may possess different ideas, but struggle to get someone to listen due to their age.
 Feelings of hopelessness, helplessness, and fear become prevalent.